vcgato29/bitcoin-on-debian/Readme.md

 # NAME

-bitcoin-on-debian - compile and install Bitcoin Core on Debian Jessie with ease
+bitcoin-on-debian - compile and install Bitcoin Core on Debian Stretch (or Jessie) with ease

 # DESCRIPTION

-A simple Makefile that will do what's needed to get Bitcoin Core built from source, to installed, on your Debian Jessie box.
+A simple Makefile that will do what's needed to get Bitcoin Core built from source, to installed, on your Debian Stretch (or Jessie) box.

 # INSTALLATION